Chinmayamission/CFF/docs/development/deploy.md

 Production deployment is automatically done via Github Actions whenever a new version of CFF is released (when a new tag is pushed to `master`).
 Our production environment is hosted at [https://forms.chinmayamission.com](https://forms.chinmayamission.com).

-To deploy to prod, run the following:
+To deploy to prod, first update `CHANGELOG.md` with the latest changes.
+Then run the following:

 ```
 git checkout master